civboot/civboot/blog/0007-fngi-intro.md

 ### Syn Functions (a.k.a. macros heavy)
-Perhaps fngi's most extreme feature is it's syn functions which create an ultra powerful (and dangerous!) macro system known as "syn functions" which can:
+Perhaps fngi's most extreme feature is it's syn functions which create an ultra powerful (and dangerous!) macro system which can:

-* Call any fully implemented fngi function and access defined global variables.
+* Call any fngi function and read/modify defined global variables.
 * Control the parser, including parsing tokens or custom syntax.
 * Write bytecode directly to the current "code" location.
 Bytecode is a virtual machine language called "spor".